bediger4000/station/README.md

 ```

 The "28-3c01a8162918" directory means the kernel detected a DS18B20.

+The Linux kernel also loads modules `w1_therm` if it finds a DS18B20.

 You can check that the BME280 is wired (mostly) correctly with: